 There are many items inside and outside of your home that can be dangerous to your dog if ingested.
 Common household items include certain foods like chocolate and onions, household cleaners, medications, and indoor plants.
 Likewise, your dog is at risk from substances outside the house, such as toxic plants and trees, and chemicals in your shed or garage such as antifreeze and insect repellants.

 Once you've spoken to a veterinarian, they will most likely ask you to get your dog to vomit right away to reduce the chances for the poison to do damage to your dog's system.
 Do not attempt to make your dog vomit without speaking to a medical professional first as there are certain substances where doing this will cause more harm than good.
-Corrosive and acidic substances such as drain cleaners and items with gasoline or oil in them should not lead to inducing vomiting.
+"There are some instances of toxin ingestion in which it is dangerous to induce vomiting, in particular, if a corrosive and acidic substance," states Dr. Teiber.
+If your dog has ingested substances such as drain cleaners and items with gasoline or oil in them, this should not lead to inducing vomiting.
 Instead, get your dog to the veterinarian immediately and follow his or her instructions.

 Helping Your Dog Throw Up